ywangd/stash/README.md

       `!!` and `!-1` also works.

 * Smart **auto-completion** just as expected
-    * One UI button, "Tab", is provided to enable command line auto-completion.
+    * One UI button, `Tab`, is provided to enable command line auto-completion.
-    * It is smart to auto-completes either commands or files based on the **cursor** position
+    * It is smart to complete either commands or files based on the **cursor** position
     * It also completes environment variables and aliases.
     * It also features a sub-command auto-completion system.
 For an example,